metayeti/YABS.js/README.md

 ### 1. Adding custom headers to scripts

-Sometimes, we want to add copyright information or other relevant information in the minified output scripts.
+Sometimes, we may want to add copyright information or other relevant information in the minified output scripts in the form of a commented header.

 To add a custom header to the output script, we can add a `"header"` entry to individual `"sources"` entries.
-We need to change the structure slightly, and wrap the listing into another object, where we refer to the script file with a `"file"` entry:
+To do so, first we need to change the structure slightly by wrapping the listing into an object and referring to the script file using a `"file"` entry:

 ```JSON
   "sources": [